-• Securities prices can be volatile.
+Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
-These can include stock market movements, purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
+These can include stock market movements. purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities'

+issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trust.
 Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
 An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
 The complete economic impacts of COVID-19 are not yet fully known.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
 Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

-• Securities selected according to this strategy may not perform as intended.
+Securities selected according to this strategy may not perform as intended.
 The trust is exposed to additional risk due to its policy of investing in accordance with an investment strategy.
 Although the trust's investment strategy is designed to achieve the trust's investment objective, the strategy may not prove to be successful.
-The investment decisions may not produce the
+The investment

-- intended results and there is no guarantee that the investment objective will be achieved. - The trust is concentrated in the consumer products sector.
+- decisions may not produce the intended results and there is no guarantee that the investment objective will be achieved. - The trust is concentrated in the consumer products sector.
 As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
 General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
-A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust invests significantly in the industrials sector.
-As a result, the factors that impact the industrials sector will likely have a greater effect on this trust than on a more broadly diversified trust.
-Industrials companies are affected by various factors, including the general state of the economy, exchange rates, commodity prices, intense competition. consolidation, domestic and international politics, government regulation, import controls, excess capacity, consumer demand and spending trends.
-In addition, industrials companies may also be significantly affected by overall capital spending levels, economic cycles, rapid technological changes, delays in modernization, labor relations, environmental liabilities,
+A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust invests significantly in the financial sector.
+As a result, the factors that impact the financial sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+Companies in the financial sector include banks. insurance companies and investment firms.
+The profitability of companies in the financial sector is largely dependent upon the availability and cost of capital which may fluctuate significantly in response to changes in interest rates and general economic developments.
+Financial sector companies are especially subject to the adverse effects of economic recession, decreases in the availability of capital, volatile interest rates, portfolio concentrations in geographic markets and in commercial and residential real